calliaweb/featured-custom-post-type-widget-for-genesis/README.md

 ## Credits
 Most of the code in this plugin is from the <a href="http://www.studiopress.com/">StudioPress</a> Genesis Featured Post Widget and I've just added Custom Post Type Support.
+Thanks to <a href="https://github.com/ahnlak">Pete Favelle</a> for adding Custom Taxonomy support.

 ## Installation